juanfonsecaLS1/TM_datos/README.md

 ## Download the data

-A sample of the data is available in the relases of this repository [here](https://github.com/juanfonsecaLS1/TM_datos/releases/tag/v0).
+A sample of the data is available in the releases of this repository [here](https://github.com/juanfonsecaLS1/TM_datos/releases/tag/v0).
 The full dataset can be obtained directly from the data portal of Transmilenio [here](https://datosabiertos-transmilenio.hub.arcgis.com/).